 Factoring all of the costs that go into the overall price of implementation, a standard ERP implementation for a medium-sized organization can cost anywhere from $150,000 to $750,000.

-Of course, these are all broad figures to give you a general idea of what you are paying for and why it’s a necessary part of the process.
-The reality is that no two company’s implementations are going to be the same, because no two companies are the same.
+Of course, these are all broad figures to give you a general idea of your costs, and why it’s a necessary part of the process.
+The reality is that no two companies' implementations are going to be the same, because no two companies are the same.
 Despite varying needs, the majority of manufacturers seem to agree that ERP is the best option for modern business management.

-If this article has intrigued your company’s interest in implementing a ERP solution, leave it to Clients First’s capable staff of professionals to help your company get started.
-Contact us at 800.331.8382 or firstname.lastname@example.org, our sales team is waiting to hear from you.
+If this article has peaked your interest in implementing an ERP solution, leave it to Clients First’s capable staff of professionals to help your company get started.
+Contact us at 800.331.8382 or firstname.lastname@example.org.
+Our sales team is waiting to hear from you.